System Preparation for Manufacturing Implementation: General Information

 Settings of Sales Documents

-Order types that typically used to create production orders are SO (a regular sales order), TR (a transfer order), and QT (a quote).
+Order types typically used to create production orders are based on the following templates: SO (a regular sales order), TR (a transfer order), and QT (a quote).
 For quotes, you can also select the Allow Estimating check box to allow users entering estimate data in sales orders of the type.

-Attention: We do not recommend that you select this check box for other order types because estimates may include non-inventory items that cannot be shipped or issued.
+Attention: We recommend that you not select this check box for other order types because estimates may include non-inventory items that cannot be shipped or issued.

 Predefined User Roles for Manufacturing